Skip to content

 Other master puppet carvers showed us tips and tricks to help bring characters to life.
 These master carvers, including Mirek, worked on iconic films and productions like The Pied Piper.

 Often, a carver would show me how to carve a detail in 10 seconds, then I’d try to copy it, which would take me an hour to make it look similar.
-It took us at least 40 hours total over six days to carve the heads and bodies themselves.
+It took us at least 40 hours total over six days to carve the heads and bodies.

-Once we’re done carving, it was time to paint.
+Once we were done carving, it was time to paint.
 The painting instructor helped us mix color, create tones, and add shading.
 I learned quickly how different it is to paint a 3D object.

 Once that was done, the puppets were varnished and left to dry.